brownhash/brownhash/README.md

 All the above projects display my interest in Golang & Python and the kind of work I do.
 These help me to understand the latest developments & standards going on.

-### Open to discuss about

-- High scale application architectures
-- Managing your infrastructure with style
-- Infrastructure as Code in general
-- Scripting with Go & Python

 ### Reach me at